interledgerjs/ilp-connector/README.md

 {
   // Using Basic Auth
   "example.usd-ledger.": {
-    "currency": "USD", // asset on this ledger "plugin": "ilp-plugin-bells", // module for this ledger plugin "options": { // actual plugin options passed into plugin constructor
+    "store": true // if the plugin requires a store, it should set this to true "currency": "USD", // asset on this ledger "plugin": "ilp-plugin-bells", // module for this ledger plugin "options": { // actual plugin options passed into plugin constructor